 We are a Cayman Islands exempted company and substantially all of our assets are located outside of the United States.
 All of our current operations, and administrative and corporate functions are conducted in Macau and Hong Kong.
 In addition, substantially all of our directors and officers are nationals and residents of countries other than the United States.
-As substantial portion of the assets of these persons are located outside the United States.
+A substantial portion of the assets of these persons are located outside the United States.
 As a result, it may be difficult for you to effect service of process within the United States upon these persons.
 It may also be difficult for you to enforce in Cayman Islands, Macau and Hong Kong courts judgments obtained in U.S. courts based on the civil liability provisions of the U.S. federal securities laws against us and our officers and directors, most of whom are not residents in the United States and the substantial majority of whose assets are located outside of the United States.
 In addition, there is uncertainty as to whether the courts of the Cayman Islands, Macau or Hong Kong would recognize or enforce judgments of U.S. courts against us or such persons predicated upon the civil liability provisions of the securities laws of the United States or any state.
-In addition, it is uncertain whether such Cayman Islands, Macau or Hong Kong against us or such persons predicated upon the securities laws of the United States or any state.
+In addition, it is uncertain whether such Cayman Islands, Macau or Hong Kong courts would be competent to hear original actions brought in the Cayman Islands, Macau or Hong Kong against us or such persons predicated upon the securities laws of the United States or any state.